Get free ebooK with 50 must do coding Question for Product Based Companies solved

 • Terminated

-It is important to note that the exact sequence of events in the life cycle of thread in java can vary and that multiple threads can exist in the same state at the same time.
+It’s worth emphasizing that the precise sequence of events within the thread life cycle in Java can vary, and multiple threads can coexist in the same state simultaneously.

 Given below is brief overview of each states of Thread Life Cycle in Java